mismith/watch-hockey/README.md

 ## Install / Use

-Download [Watch Hockey.app.zip](https://raw.github.com/mismith/watch-hockey/master/Watch%20Hockey.app.zip) (right-click &gt; Save As&hellip;), unzip, and drag into your Applications folder.
+Download [Watch Hockey.app.zip](https://raw.github.com/mismith/watch-hockey/master/Watch%20Hockey.app.zip), unzip, and drag into your Applications folder.

 Launch it to see a list of the day's available live feeds.
 Then choose the bitrate/quality you prefer.